Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Conclusions

 \section{Conclusions}

 We have introduced a new, feature-centric framework that bridges continual learning and mechanistic interpretability.
 We showed how forgetting can be interpreted as the result of geometric transformations that reduce the allocated capacity of features or cause readout misalignment.
 We characterized the best and worst scenarios for forgetting and formalized this in a tractable feature-reader model.
-Empirical validation of this model also revealed the detrimental effect of depth on allocated capacity.
-Finally, we have demonstrated how this analysis can be scaled up to practical models through the use of crosscoders.
-In a controlled ViT case study, feature fading and readout misalignment emerged as dominant correlates of forgetting, particularly at the last layer.
-This work provides a new vocabulary for diagnosing CL failures and deepening the understanding of forgetting.
+Empirical validation of this model also revealed the detrimental effect of depth.
+Finally, we have demonstrated how this analysis can be carried out in practical models through the use of crosscoders.
+We studied a ViT trained sequentially and identified the mechanisms of forgetting in this controlled setting.
+This work provides a new vocabulary for deepening the understanding of forgetting.